 Q: Are there other resources where I can learn more?

-A: Check back for webinars and interviews with the experts involved in developing the treatment guidelines and on related topics.
-For example, don’t miss a free health webinar called “Biologics Update” posted on April 18, 2019.
+A: Check back for our free webinars, podcasts and interviews with the experts involved in developing the treatment guidelines and on related topics.
+For example, the webinar “Biologics Update” (posted on April 18, 2019).